PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

-You’ve got to understand not just how to tell users what it is you can do for them.
-You have to know how to do it in the most convincing of terms.
+You’ve got to understand not just how to tell prospective customers what it is you can do for them; you have to know how to do it in the most convincing terms.

-And that means you’ve got to go beyond just writing copy.
+And you’ve got to go beyond just writing copy.
 You’ve got to focus on conversions and employ a method now commonly known as conversion copywriting.

 They say a picture is worth a thousand words.

-Of course images, CTA placement and a sleek UX all help create a more streamlined path to purchase, but it’s the words you write that are going to convince users to take a chance on your brand.
+Of course images, CTA placement and sleek UX all help create a more streamlined path to purchase, but it’s the words you write that are going to convince prospective customers to take a chance on your brand.